Collective Worship

 "Growing into all God wants us to be"

-As a Church of England (Voluntary Aided) Primary School, Speldhurst School’s worship policy follows the minimum standards for all schools as set out in the 1988 Education Reform Act and in also is line with the beliefs and practices of the Church of England, as established for the school under its trust deeds.
-As a Church school we know that God is at the centre of all that is best.
-Collective worship is therefore a very important part of the life of our school and this policy draws on the advice from the Diocese of Rochester’s Board of Education.
-We use the Diocese of Rochester Collective Worship Framework as a basis for our Acts of Worship, and therefore collective worship is explicitly Christian, following the Church’s year within an Anglican structure.
+As a Church of England (Voluntary Aided) Primary School, Speldhurst School’s Collective Worship policy follows the minimum standards for all schools as set out in the 1988 Education Reform Act and is also in line with the beliefs and practices of the Church of England, as established for the school under its trust deeds.
+As a Church school, we know that God is at the centre of all that is best.
+Our Collective Worship helps to reaffirm our school vision of “Growing into all God wants us to be” and provides time and space to nurture the spiritual, moral, and personal growth of every child.
+Collective Worship is therefore a very important part of the life of our school, and this policy draws on the advice from the Diocese of Rochester’s Board of Education.
+We use the Diocese of Rochester Collective Worship Framework as a basis for our Acts of Worship, and therefore Collective Worship is explicitly Christian, following the Church’s year within an Anglican structure.

 Aims of Collective Worship